cgmb/guardonce/README.md

 Alas, though #pragma once is available on all the most commonly used compilers, it's not available on _every_ compiler.
 Perhaps one day you'll add support for a platform with a barebones compiler with no support for #pragma once and you'll have to convert back.
 That's ok.
-That's why you might have to convert to include guards.
+It's easy!

 ## What exactly is guardonce?
 There are three main tools provided by guardonce: